Parallels Desktop Enterprise Edition Administrator's Guide

 2. In the app panel, switch to the Identity Management tab.

-4. Copy the value of the SCIM Base URL parameter to the Base URL field on the JumpCloud side, and the value of Bearer Token to the Token Key field, respectively.
+3. Copy the value of the SCIM Base URL parameter to the Base URL field on the JumpCloud side and the value of Bearer Token to the Token Key field, respectively.

-5. On the JumpCloud side, type the email address of a user already included in one of the groups during the group mapping configuration and click Test Connection.\
+4. On the JumpCloud side, type a user's email address that is already included in one of the groups during the group mapping configuration and click Test Connection.

 Continue to the next step.